Expired & Delisted Listing Leads — Off-Market Detector API avatar

 • Detection is portal-derived inference, not MLS truth.
 A probable lead means the listing vanished from the portal with no sold record — usually expired/withdrawn/cancelled, occasionally a data hiccup or an off-MLS sale.
 The relisted signal and your own follow-up close that gap.
 Incumbent MLS feeds see status flips a few hours sooner; this Actor sees withdrawn and quietly-delisted homes that MLS-expired-only feeds can miss.

-• First run per ZIP produces zero leads — it seeds the baseline.
-Leads start when the market moves (in most metros, that's the very next daily run).
+• First run per ZIP produces zero delisted leads — it seeds the baseline (you get free stale-listing rows instead).
+Delisted leads start when the market moves: schedule daily and typical ZIPs surface leads within 2-7 days.

 • Coverage follows the portal.
 Very rural areas and off-MLS listings may be missed.